anjackson/scrapy-url-frontier/README.md

 When sending Scrapy requests to the URL Frontier, the system defaults to a very simple JSON encoding.
 We roughly follow Frontera's lead and [just keep these critical elements](https://github.com/scrapinghub/frontera/blob/84f9e1034d2868447db88e865596c0fbb32e70f6/frontera/contrib/backends/remote/codecs/json.py#L58-L63) (while noting that `dont_filter` is not included at present, may be missing `formdata` or `data` from form or JSON requests).

-If more sophisticated encoding is needed, you can `pip install frontera` and re-use their encoders, e.g. the class-aware JSON encoder:
+If more sophisticated encoding is needed, you can `pip install frontera` and re-use their [encoders](https://frontera.readthedocs.io/en/latest/topics/message_bus.html?highlight=encoders#available-codecs), e.g. the class-aware JSON encoder:

     SCHEDULER_URLFRONTIER_CODEC='frontera.contrib.backends.remote.codecs.json'

-However, one common pattern is for `Request`s to have references to Callable functions, (or more rarely, references to thread locks), so can't necessarily be encoded as-is, even using Python pickling. i.e. using the URL Frontier will silently drop any callbacks attached to specific requests (the same as for Frontera, which at least [throws an error if you break this rule](https://github.com/scrapinghub/scrapy-frontera/blob/fab14232bedbe89b781479a13918eb3166a1564e/scrapy_frontera/scheduler.py#L29-L37)).
+However, not everything can be encoded using these methods.
+One common pattern is for a `Request` to have a reference to a Callable function as a callback, so can't necessarily be encoded as-is, even using Python pickling. i.e. using the URL Frontier will silently drop any callbacks attached to specific requests (the same as for Frontera, which at least [throws an error if you break this rule](https://github.com/scrapinghub/scrapy-frontera/blob/fab14232bedbe89b781479a13918eb3166a1564e/scrapy_frontera/scheduler.py#L29-L37)).

 ## Development Setup